armory/docs/content/en/borealis/Reference/ref-deployment-file.md

     - name: <queryName>
       upperLimit: <integer>  # If the metric exceeds this value, the automated analysis fails.
       lowerLimit: <integer> # If the metric goes below this value, the automated analysis fails.
-      context:
-        - <variableName>: <Variable>
-        - <variableName>: <Variable>
       queryTemplate: >-
         <some-metrics-query>
 ```

 The query you want to run.
 Use the **Retrospective Analysis** UI to build and test queries before including them in your deploy file.

-Armory supports the following variables out of the box:

-- `armory.startTimeIso8601`
-- `armory.startTimeEpochSeconds`
-- `armory.startTimeEpochMillis`
-- `armory.endTimeIso8601`
-- `armory.endTimeEpochSeconds`
-- `armory.endTimeEpochMillis`
-- `armory.intervalMillis`
-- `armory.intervalSeconds`
-- `armory.promQlStepInterval`
-- `armory.deploymentId`
-- `armory.applicationName`
-- `armory.environmentName`
-- `armory.replicaSetName`

-You can also supply your own variables in the context block of the config in the following format: